NJIT-CS490-SP21/project1-sjr52/README.md

 ## Table of Contents

 1. Technologies, Frameworks, Libraries and API
+2. Installing Packages
-2. Structure and Location of directory and files
+3. Structure and Location of directory and files
-3. Creating (Spotify and Genius Account) and (Hiding API KEYS)
+4. Creating (Spotify and Genius Account) and (Hiding API KEYS)
-4. Setting up - Python File
+5. Setting up - Python File
-5. Setting Up - HTML and CSS File
+6. Setting Up - HTML and CSS File
-6. Heroku Deployment
+7. Heroku Deployment
-7. Technical Issues and Solutions
+8. Technical Issues and Solutions

 ***
 # __1.)
 Technologies, Frameworks, Libraries and API :__